ArdSherafat/TPCH-scripts/README.md

  For more information about this exporter, check the following link:
  [Prometheus SQL Exporter](https://github.com/free/sql_exporter)

- Additionally, this script comes with the option to start cAdvisor exporter which provides container users an understanding of the resource usage and performance characteristics of their running containers.
-It is a running daemon that collects, aggregates, processes, and exports information about running containers thorugh the port 8082.
-You can add this exporter to the Prometheus config file.
+ Additionally, the script provides an option to initiate the cAdvisor exporter, granting insights into container resource utilization and performance.
+This daemon aggregates and exports data about active containers on port 8082.
+Add this exporter to your Prometheus configuration and adjust the hostname to match your setup:

  ```
   # cAdvisor metrics exporter scrape
   - job_name: “cadvisor-server"